MoyoM/WordGridSearch/README.md

 What are some of the alternate solutions of the search problem worth exploring?
 Anything else that you suggest that will make this problem/solution more interesting?

+The alternate solutions worth exploring from the way I implemented the solutions are
+a) finding a starting letter first before searching for a word in a given direction.
+This should decrease the search time for the algorithm.

+b) Trying a two letter search in any direction first.
+This is one strategy crossword user to locate words.
+I wonder if this wil cost more intially compared to a O(2n) first two letters, but focuses search quickly has less false lengthy seraches in wrong directions  i.e truncates O(w) {word cost} quickly.

+c) Snake puzzle problem - searching for words in a given neigbourhood.
+In an n * n matrix, the goal will be to find  words in n_l * n_l neigbourhoods where n_l < N. Neighbourhood definitions may pose an interesting problem here worth exploring.
+Optimising these dynamically may be explored.